apex-enterprise-patterns/fflib-apex-mocks/README.md

 	   src="https://raw.githubusercontent.com/afawcett/githubsfdeploy/master/src/main/webapp/resources/img/deploy.png">
 </a>

+# Importat note

+This is a Credimi fork to be used in CumulusCI setup

 ## Using ApexMocks on the Salesforce Lightning Platform

 ApexMocks allows you to write tests to both verify behavior and stub dependencies.